 What is AWS Aurora?

 Aurora is packed with high-performance subsystems.
-It is MySQL and PostgreSQL engines which can take advantage of fast distributed storage.
+It is MySQL and PostgreSQL engines that can take advantage of fast distributed storage.
 The underlying storage can be scaled up automatically upto 64 tebibytes (TiB).
 Standardizing and automating database clustering and replication which are considered to be the most challenging and important aspects of database configuration and management are handled easily with Aurora.
 Aurora is fully managing the database as its part of the Amazon Relational Database Service (Amazon RDS).
-Amazon RDS is a web-service where you get a database to overcloud that can be easily set up, scaled up and managed.
+Amazon RDS is a web service where you get a database to overcloud that can be easily set up, scaled up, and managed.

 The following points will illustrate how standard engines of Amazon RDS i.e, MySQL and PostgreSQL relates to Aurora: